 Now, however, the date has a darker meaning in Ireland.
 It’s the anniversary of the 2015 collapse of a fifth-floor apartment balcony in Berkeley, Calif.
 Five Dublin students and an Irish-American woman were killed, another seven were injured.
 Most were in the U.S. on J-1 Summer Work and Travel visas.

-U.S. Ambassador to Ireland Kevin F. O’Malley issued a statement to media (not yet posted on the embassy website).
-It says, in part:
+U.S. Ambassador to Ireland Kevin F. O’Malley issued a statement to media, which said in part:

 On the first anniversary of the unimaginable tragedy that unfolded in Berkeley, California on June 16 last year and affected all of Irish society, the people of the United States extend our heartfelt sympathies to the families, friends, and loved ones of the students who lost their lives or were injured.
 In a remembrance ceremony today in Ballsbridge with U.S. Embassy personnel, we planted an apple tree in the Embassy’s front courtyard and unveiled a memorial plaque to serve as a living tribute to those affected by the tragedy.

 As serious readers of “Ulysses” know, the novel references the horrific fire and sinking of the steamboat “General Slocum,” which occurred a day earlier in New York City.
 An estimated 1,021 of the 1,342 passengers were killed, mostly German-American women and school children, though some historians suggest the death toll was higher.
 It was the worst disaster in New York history until 9/11.

 In The Freeman’s Journal, a national paper in Ireland until 1924, the story was reported on page 5 of the 16 June 1904 edition.
 Contemporaries of Leopold Bloom read these multi-deck headlines: